 Italy is a founding member of the G7 and G8, as well as the Eurozone and the OECD.
 Its economy is among the Eurozone’s top five.
 Italy is a leader in trade and exports, and one of the world’s most industrialized countries.
 It has a high quality of life.
 If you are an entrepreneur, you’ll want to learn more about ocean freight to Italy.

 Italy has a large and competitive agricultural sector; it’s the largest producer of wine in the world.
 The country’s fashion, design, automobile, machinery, and food industries are also influential and renowned.
 Italy’s GDP has not been greatly affected by the recent global economic crisis, and the country remains well-known for its creative and innovative business sector.

-Italy is the world's sixth-largest manufacturing country, and among its top-ten exporters-and the country's third-largest trading partner is the US.
-A huge market, and huge opportunity, awaits those exporting via ocean freight transportation from the US to Italy.
+Italy is the world’s sixth-largest manufacturing country, and among its top-ten exporters-and the country’s third-largest trading partner is the US.
+A huge market, and huge opportunity, awaits those exporting ocean freight to Italy.

 For your shipment to Italy, you’ll have a choice of either a less-than-container load (groupage, or LCL) or a full container load (FCL).
 If you choose LCL, you’ll share a container; known as groupage, this arrangement provides substantial cost savings, as will pay only for the space you use.